urbit/vere/CONTRIBUTING.md

 language server, which can be installed directly on your system or via one of the official editor plugins.

-After installing `clangd`, configure it to use the following arguments:
+After installing `clangd`, configure it to use the following arguments (location of these arguments may vary depending on your editor plugin or if you've installed `clangd` directly on your system):

 ```json
 {